13588112254/littlefs/DESIGN.md

 ## The block allocator

-So we now have the framework for an atomic, wear leveling filesystem built out of blocks.
+So we now have the framework for an atomic, wear leveling filesystem.
+Small two block metadata pairs provide atomic updates, while CTZ skip-lists provide compact storage of data in COW blocks.

 But this raises an [elephant]((https://upload.wikimedia.org/wikipedia/commons/3/37/African_Bush_Elephant.jpg) of a question.
-Where are all these blocks coming from?
+Where do all these blocks come from?

-Block allocation, and indirectly wear leveling, is the responsibility of the block allocator.
-Block allocation is often overlooked, but in COW filesystems its role is very important as it is needed for nearly every write.
+Deciding which block to use next is the responsibility of the block allocator.
+In filesystem design, block allocation is often overlooked, but in a COW filesystem its role becomes much more important as it is needed for nearly every write to the filesystem.

 Normally, block allocation involves some sort of free list or bitmap stored on the filesystem that is updated with free blocks.
 However, with power